 This program allows students to approach Latin American and Latino cultures in all their diversity of expression-not only "high culture," but also folk and other forms, from pre-Columbian times to the present, from Rio de Janeiro to New York and beyond.
 Ibero-America is a focal point from which undergraduates may reach out toward scholarly research on the pre-Columbian societies of the Americas, Spain and Portugal, the non-Hispanic Caribbean and Latino communities in the United States.

 Courses appropriate for first-year students include LALS:

-060 Introduction to Latina/o Literature070 Colonial Latin America www.upenn.edu/lsm/
+O60 Introduction to Latina/o LiteratureO71 Modern Latin American History,1791-present www.upenn.edu/lsm/